Learning Resource Center

 SCL offers students learning opportunities such as Career Day and college and university visits during their junior and senior years to help them make their post-graduation decisions.
 Students receive one-on-one guidance, if desired, and are encouraged to take advantage of all the guidance programs available to them.

-Beginning in their sophomore year, St. Croix students are connected to the Naviance online college planning program where they can explore thousands of universities, apply online, track their admission status, and electronically submit their transcripts and academic letters of recommendation.
+Beginning in their sophomore year, SCL students are connected to the Naviance online college planning program where they can explore thousands of universities, apply online, track their admission status, and electronically submit their transcripts and academic letters of recommendation.
 SCL prepares students for their post-graduation endeavors by offering a University Experience.

 Every student is assigned an advisor who assists with class and activity choices as well as personal and spiritual counseling.